Union Pacific Railroad

 Bunker C, known in marine circles as simply bunker, or bunker fuel, is a waste byproduct of the crude oil refining process.
 It is not crude oil, but it is not very far from it.
 Forty to fifty years ago, the refining of a barrel of crude oil left quite a bit of Bunker C. This was considered a waste product and was sold to railroads for locomotive fuel and to marine operators as ship fuel, for just a couple of cents a gallon; at times it sold for only a fraction of a cent per gallon.

-Bunker C is a thick, tarry substance with a high asphalt content; it also contains trace minerals that were in the original crude oil, but have been concentrated as a result of the refining process.
+Bunker C is a thick, tarry substance with a high asphalt content; it also contains the same trace minerals that were in the original crude oil, but have been concentrated as a result of the refining process.
 It is so thick it has to be heated in order to flow reliably; if it isn't heated, when the ambient temperature is below freezing, Bunker C solidifies to the point that you can walk on top of it and not leave footprints.
-It's a good fuel for open- flame boilers such as locomotive boilers and ship boilers.
+It's a good fuel for open-flame boilers such as locomotive boilers and ship boilers.

 Most oil-fired steam locomotives used Bunker C, although in some parts of the country they actually burned raw crude oil.
 As noted before, Bunker C was readily available and dirt cheap.
 (Steve Lee, April 18, 2000, via email to The Streamliner discussion group)